Asymptotics and convergence for the complex Monge-Ampere equation: The Local Case and the Gevrey Space

 \section{The Local Case and the Gevrey Space}

-In this section, we discuss behaviors of solutions near a portion of the analytic boundary.
-We will prove that solutions belong to the Gevrey space of order 2 along tangential directions, which consists of functions $v$ such that
+In this section, we discuss the behavior of $v$ if only an portion of $\partial \Omega$ is analytic.
+We will prove that $v$ belongs to the Gevrey space of order 2 in tangential directions, which consists of functions $v$ such that, under the principal coordinates $y', d,$

-In the next section, we will demonstrate that solutions of linear equations with similar structures may not have convergent expansions.